VoICE Immunization Evidence: Synergies Between Health System Programs

 The integration of maternal and child health interventions into immunization campaigns can lead to improved rates of immunizations and related healthcare interventions.

-A study of 14 In effort to reach children with vitamin A deficiency in the African countries of Angola, Chad, Cote d’Ivoire and Togo, vitamin A supplementation was administered during Polio vaccine campaigns.
+In an effort to reach children with vitamin A deficiency in the African countries of Angola, Chad, Cote d’Ivoire and Togo, vitamin A supplementation was administered during Polio vaccine campaigns.
 This led to a minimum coverage of 80% for vitamin A and 84% for polio vaccine in all of the immunization campaigns.
 During the second year of vitamin A integration into the polio vaccination campaign, coverage exceeded 90% for both vitamin A and polio vaccination in all four countries.

 An analysis of rotavirus vaccine introduction in two Latin American countries (Honduras and Peru) suggest that the introduction of the vaccine might have had a favorable impact on coverage and timing of other similarly scheduled vaccinations.